adamfreedman/AncestrySnpsToPcaDemo/README.md

 19	3619534	AX-168005459	C	T	.	.
 PR	GT	0/0	0/0	0/1	0/0	0/1	0/1	0/1	0/1	0/0	1/1	0/0	0/1	0/1```
 ```

 Unfortunately, PLINK has a problem in that without unambiguous reference allele information, it may guess, and also may split some multi-allelic records into multiple lines.
-So, we need to deal with that.
+In this particular example, notice how for position 3573889, for one SNP id when there are genotypes called, they are missing in the next SNP id.
+So, we need to deal with that and any other potential splitting that causes redundancy.
 First, we will create an updated merged vcf file that has the correct reference allele (this will also be needed to merge with genome-sequencing derived genotypes of other canids later on).

 First, we need to index the genome, this time with [samtool](http://www.htslib.org/).
 I know ... use *samtools* so you can do something with *bcftools*?
 What can I say, it's bioinformatics ... if there is a way to make things overly complicated ... that will be the way it is done ...